florian-vuillemot/phoenix_saltstack/README.md

 ### Fork the postgres-formulas
 First: Uncomment the `default_include` line in the `/etc/salt/master`.
 If need set it to `master.d/*.conf` (ie: `default_include: master.d/*.conf`).

+Don't forget to **restart** salt-master after touch configuration file.
+Take a look with `salt-run fileserver.file_list` for see config file use by your master ;)

 Fork the official PostgresSQL formulas repository from SaltStack GitHub (https://github.com/saltstack-formulas/postgres-formula) or from mine (https://github.com/florian-vuillemot/postgres-formula).

 You should clone this repository.
 Salt Master will search it in `/srv/formulas` directory for install PostgresSQL.